capac/ml-zoomcamp/2023/capstone-2/README.md

 ### Project files

 * `make_dataset.py`
-    * Downloads and extracts the Stanford Dogs dataset images and annotations,
+    * Downloads and extracts the Stanford Dogs dataset images and annotations.
 * `exploratory_data_analysis.py`
-    * Shows bar plot of the top 10 folders by number of unique images,
+    * Shows bar plot of the top 10 folders by number of unique dog breed images.
 * `notebook.ipynb`
-    * Crops dog images, and runs model training with hyperparameter fine-tuning, with plots of accuracy for the validation data, saving the model with the best hyperparameters,
+    * Crops dog images, and runs model training with hyperparameter fine-tuning, with plots of accuracy for the validation data, and saves the model with the best hyperparameters.
+IMPORTANT: run notebook only after running the `make_dataset.py` script.
 * `training.py`
-    * Achieves the same result as the notebook, without graphic plots,
+    * It is a standalone file that achieves the same result as the notebook without validation accuracy plots, and saves the model with best hyperparameters as an H5 file.
 * `predict.py`
-    *
+    * Run model on image test file in a local Docker container.
 * `predict-test.py`
-    *
+    * Run model on image test file in a local Docker container.
 * `predict-cloud.py`
+    * Run model on image test file in a remote Docker container on Render.

 ## Data preparation